winitzki/scall/tutorial/programming_dhall.md

 The type of `F` is `(Type → Type) → (Type → Type)`.
 It is a pattern functor at the level of _type constructors_.

-The Church encoding formula `∀(r : Type) → (F r → r) → r` needs some changes in order to make it work at the level of type constructors:
+The Church encoding formula `∀(r : Type) → (F r → r) → r` must be changed in order to make it work at the level of type constructors:
 - Replace `r : Type` by `r : Type → Type`.
 - As `F r` is now a type constructor, replace `F r → r` by `∀(t : Type) → F r t → r t`.
 - Add a type parameter to the final output `r` at the end of the formula.